-An overhaul of 277 Park Avenue’s public spaces will foster a reinvigorated sense of place for office tenants and An overhaul of 277 Park Avenue’s public spaces will foster a reinvigorated sense of place for office tenants and visitors to this storied location, integrating new materials and advanced lighting techniques with original detailing and character.
+An overhaul of 277 Park Avenue’s public spaces will foster a reinvigorated sense of place for office tenants and visitors at this storied location, integrating new materials and advanced lighting techniques with original detailing and character.

 Completed in 1964, 277 Park Avenue is a modernist, 50-story Class A skyscraper occupying a full city block just north of Grand Central Terminal.
 It is the flagship building of the Stahl Organization, a major New York real estate and investment group.
 Although immaculately maintained, the building’s public face aged over time, while interior spaces like the plaza, lobbies, concourses, and elevators needed significant updates.
 To properly support the building’s high-profile tenants and reflect its premier address, Stahl engaged our practice to revitalize all public areas of 277 Park Avenue.

 We reconfigured the elevated public plaza to allow easier access at the corners of Park Avenue and integrated a dramatic metal and glass canopy that suspends over the plaza, establishing a fitting presence along this iconic thoroughfare.
 Reflective surfaces on the underside of the canopy visually expand the interior lobby space, as well as provide abstract imagery of light and movement from the street, during the day and at night.
 The plaza along Park Avenue leads to the building’s formal lobby.
 The sense of scale is enhanced by the full transparency of a double height all-glass façade, and seamless treatment of interior and exterior elements, with floor and ceiling materials that extend from the lobby to the plaza.